alessandrofrancesconi/carwin/README.md

-SCAS: Stay Calm and Steer
+KCAS: Keep Calm and Steer
 =========================